Mathiazom/bibtek/user_stories.md

 As a user I want to create a user

-# Add books to library (us-9)
+## Search for books to add to library (us-9)

-As a user I want to add books to my library, either with ISBN number or with manual details
+As a user I want to search for books, either with ISBN number or with manual details

-# Edit books in library (us-10)
+## Edit books in library (us-10)

 As a user I want to edit the books in my library